Antoine-Augustin Touttée: Life

 Touttée was born at Riom, Puy-de-Dôme.
 He studied the humanities with the Oratorians at Riom, made vows at the Abbey of Vendôme, 29 October 1698, and was ordained priest in December, 1702.
-He taught philosophy at Vendôme from 1702 to 1704 and theology at St-Benoît-sur-Loire from 1704 to 1708, and at St-Denis from 1708 to 1712.
+He taught philosophy at Vendôme from 1702 to 1704 and theology at Saint-Benoît-sur-Loire from 1704 to 1708, and at St-Denis from 1708 to 1712.

 Works

 He then withdrew to St-Germain-des-Prés to prepare a new Greek edition and Latin translation of the works of Cyril of Jerusalem.
 He died at the Abbey of St. Germain-des-Prés, aged 41.
 His translation was issued after his death by Prudent Maran under the title: "S. Cyrilli Hiersolymit. opera quae extant omnia et ejus nomine circumferunter; ad mss. codd. castigata" (Paris, 1720; also in Patrologia Graeca, XXXIII).
-It is preceded by three learned dissertations on the life, writings, and doctrine of St. Cyril, and was at the time the standard edition.
+It is preceded by three learned dissertations on the life, writings, and doctrine of Cyril, and was at the time the standard edition.